ivmai/bdwgc/doc/leak.md

 primary function of the collector is to report objects that were allocated (typically with `GC_MALLOC`), not deallocated (normally with `GC_FREE`), but are no longer accessible.
-Since the object is no longer accessible, there in normally no way to deallocate the object at a later time; thus it can safely be assumed that the object has been "leaked".
+Since the object is no longer accessible, there is normally no way to deallocate the object at a later time; thus it can safely be assumed that the object has been "leaked".

 This is substantially different from counting leak detectors, which simply